ltx0101/SlimBrave/README.md

    Set the DNS Over HTTPS mode (options include automatic or off) to ensure private browsing with secure DNS queries.

 - **Disable Sync**
-   Sync functionality that which synchronizes your data across devices.
+   Sync functionality that synchronizes your data across devices.

+- **Telemetry & Reporting Controls**
+   Disable metrics reporting, safe browsing reporting, and data collection.

+- **Privacy & Security Options**
+   Manage autofill, WebRTC, QUIC protocol, and more.

+- **Performance Optimization**
+   Disable background processes and unnecessary features.

+- **Reset All Settings**
+   One-click removal of all modified Brave policy settings (with confirmation).
 ---

 # How to Run

 ### Run the command below in PowerShell: